sourmash-bio/sourmash/doc/index.md

 This toctree sets the sidebar menu, but is otherwise hidden so that it doesn't show up redundantly at the bottom of the index page.

+Edit sidebar.md to add to the initial set of headings, or add direct links like `cite`.

 -->

 ```{toctree}